Telerik blogs

 Note: For security reasons, this is the only time you will be able to see the entire key’s value.
 Be sure to store it securely before replacing the contents of your clipboard.

 You can easily protect the key by storing it as a secret environment variable so that it is not visible to colleagues or in output logs.
-This comes with additional productivity advantages—for example, when a key expires you only need to update the secret’s value with the new key … no code or CI workflow changes needed.
+This also comes with productivity advantages; when a key expires, you only need to update the secret’s value… no code or CI workflow changes needed.

 In GitHub Actions, you can save it as a GitHub Actions Secret.
 This is done using the repository's Settings > Security > Secrets > Actions > Add new secret panel.